Women's United Soccer Association: Founders Cup champions

-"asdet" stands for "after sudden death extra time".
+The abbreviation "asdet" stands for "after sudden death extra time".
 WUSA's sudden death overtime was 15 minutes long (two 7½-minute periods) and used only in the playoffs.

 League suspension

 The WUSA played for three full seasons, suspending operations on September 15, 2003, shortly after the conclusion of the third season.
 Neither television ratings nor attendance met forecasts, while the league spent its initial $40 million budget, planned to last five years, by the end of the first season.
 Even though the players took salary cuts of up to 30% for the final season, with the founding players (who also held a participating interest in the league) taking the largest cuts, that was not enough to bring expenses under control.
 In the hopes of an eventual relaunch of the league, all rights to team names, logos, and similar properties were preserved.
 Efforts to line up new sources of capital and operating funds continued.
 In June 2004, the WUSA held two "WUSA Festivals" in Los Angeles and Blaine, Minnesota, featuring matches between reconstituted WUSA teams (often with marquee players borrowed from other teams), in order to maintain the league in the public eye and sustain interest in women's professional soccer.

 With the WUSA on hiatus, the Women's Premier Soccer League (WPSL) and the W-League regained their status as the premier women's soccer leagues in the United States, and many former WUSA players joined those teams.

 A new women's professional soccer league in the United States called Women's Professional Soccer started in 2009.
 However, that league suspended operations in January 2012.
 It was succeeded by the National Women's Soccer League which continues to this day.